How Need is Determined

-Cost of Attendance (COA) Minus Expected Family Contribution (EFC) Equals Need
+Cost of Attendance (COA) Minus Student Aid Index (SAI) Minus Other Financial Assistance (OFA) Equals Need

-Your financial need is used to determine your eligibility for certain aid programs including the Federal Pell Grant Program, the Federal Direct Subsidized Loan Program and the State Tuition Aid Grant Program.
+Your financial need is used to determine your eligibility for certain aid programs including, but not limited to the Federal Pell Grant Program, the Federal Work Study Program, the Federal Direct Subsidized Loan Program and the State Tuition Aid Grant Program.
 Federal Direct Unsubsidized Loans, Parent Loans for Undergraduate Dependent Students (PLUS loans) and private/alternative loan resources are not based on need, but are considered part of a financial aid package.

 Note: All combined financial aid may not exceed the COA as determined by the university.